Install IT Service Intelligence in a search head cluster environment

 2. Install required Java components

 IT Service Intelligence requires Java 8.x - 11.x to run anomaly detection and notable event management features.
-You can install Java prior to or after installing ITSI.
+You can install Java prior to or after installing ITSI but before you start running ITSI.

 Install Java on all search heads running ITSI.
 On RHEL and Ubuntu Linux, you can install the vendor packages